 16. Drive to see Christmas lights in jammies!

-17. Christmas shopping for bros at Dollar Tree!
+17. Christmas shopping for your brothers at Dollar Tree!

 18. Popcorn, hot cocoa, and Christmas movie!